New Opel Zafira Life: The Benchmark Enters its Fourth Generation

 Rüsselsheim.
 Attractive, flexible and practical vans are named Zafira.
 Twenty years after the success began with the first generation, the story is now continuing with a newly developed fourth-generation model.
 The Opel Zafira Life is a fun-to-drive as well as comfortable multi-purpose vehicle (MPV) that the German carmaker will offer in three lengths, tailor-made to customer requirements: the 4.60 metre “Small”, the 4.95 m “Medium” and the 5.30 m “Large” – each of which comes with up to nine seats.
 The “S” version of the Zafira Life is about ten centimetres shorter than the current Zafira, while the “L” is around 65 cm longer and therefore nearly as big as the Vivaro Combi passenger van.
 The Zafira Life thus covers up to three vehicle segments and represents a new benchmark among multi-seat MPVs.

-The Zafira Life meets all demands – from the versatile interiors, high comfort and sophisticated driver assistance systems, to state-of-the-art infotainment, head-up display, camera and radar-based active cruise control.
+The Zafira Life meets all demands – from the versatile interiors, high comfort and sophisticated driver assistance systems, to state-of-the-art infotainment, head-up display, camera and radar-based semi-adaptive cruise control.
 The advanced technology is paired with a bold look, balanced proportions, short overhangs and the typical Opel fascia.
 Driver and passengers benefit from a two-piece panorama roof and an opening window in the tailgate.
 The Opel Zafira Life will make its world premiere at the Brussels Motor Show on January 18, 2019 (public days January 19-27, 2019).
 The order books will open in February.

 For the best traction on loose surfaces, the Zafira Life is equipped with the advanced IntelliGrip traction control.
 A 4x4 version will also be available to order from the start of sales.
 The all-wheel drive system is supplied by the off-road specialists at Dangel.
 Opel will offer a purely electric version in early 2021, another milestone on the journey to electrifying the brand.